Surgical Procedures: Surgery and Staging for Penile Cancer

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.

-Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
+Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it looks under a microscope.
 A doctor called a pathologist looks at the sample in a laboratory.

 Imaging: Radiology tests can look inside your body to look at the cancer and determine if it has spread.
 These tests can include: